invincible009/turnkeyapp/README.md

 # Turnkey Africa Test
 ## Question.
-You work at the front desk of a community health facility.
+You work at the front desk of a community health facility..
 You are responsible for performing preliminary diagnosis on patients based on a catalogue of symptoms provided.
 Your job involves:
 a.
 Collecting vital signs and symptoms of patients.
 b.
 Performing initial diagnoses.